Bonus Army: Aftermath

 Joe Angelo, a decorated hero from the war who had saved Patton's life during the Meuse-Argonne offensive on September 26, 1918, approached him the day after to sway him.
 Patton, however, dismissed him quickly.
 This episode was said to represent the proverbial essence of the Bonus Army, each man the face of each side: Angelo the dejected loyal soldier; Patton the unmoved government official unconcerned with past loyalties.

-Though the Bonus Army incident did not derail the careers of the military officers involved, it proved politically disastrous for Hoover, and it is considered a contributing factor to his losing the 1932 election in a landslide to Franklin D. Roosevelt.
+Though the Bonus Army incident did not derail the careers of the military officers involved, it proved politically disastrous for Hoover, and it was a contributing factor to his losing the 1932 election in a landslide to Franklin D. Roosevelt.

 Police Superintendent Glassford was not pleased with the decision to have the Army intervene, believing that the police could have handled the situation.
 He soon resigned as superintendent.

 MGM released the movie Gabriel Over the White House in March 1933, the month Roosevelt was sworn in as president.
 Produced by William Randolph Hearst's Cosmopolitan Pictures, it depicted a fictitious President Hammond who, in the film's opening scenes, refuses to deploy the military against a march of the unemployed and instead creates an "Army of Construction" to work on public works projects until the economy recovers.
 First Lady Eleanor Roosevelt judged the movie's treatment of veterans superior to Hoover's.

 During the presidential campaign of 1932, Roosevelt had opposed the veterans' bonus demands.
-A second bonus march planned for the following year in May by the "National Liaison Committee of Washington," disavowed by the previous year's bonus army leadership, demanded that the Federal government provide marchers housing and food during their stay in the capital.
+He became President in March 1933, and soon a second bonus march was planned for May by the "National Liaison Committee of Washington."
+It demanded that the Federal government provide marchers housing and food during their stay in the capital.
 Despite his opposition to the marchers' demand for immediate payment of the bonus, Roosevelt greeted them quite differently than Hoover had done.
-The administration set up a special camp for the marchers at Fort Hunt, Virginia, providing forty field kitchens serving three meals a day, bus transportation to and from the capital, and entertainment in the form of military bands.
+The Roosevelt administration set up a special camp for the marchers at Fort Hunt, Virginia, providing forty field kitchens serving three meals a day, bus transportation to and from the capital, and entertainment in the form of military bands.

 Administration officials, led by presidential confidant Louis Howe, tried to negotiate an end to the protest.
-Roosevelt arranged for his wife, Eleanor, to visit the site unaccompanied.
+Roosevelt arranged for his wife, Eleanor Roosevelt, to visit the site unaccompanied.
 She lunched with the veterans and listened to them perform songs.
 She reminisced about her memories of seeing troops off to World War I and welcoming them home.
 The most that she could offer was a promise of positions in the newly created Civilian Conservation Corps.
 One veteran commented, "Hoover sent the army, Roosevelt sent his wife."
 In a press conference following her visit, the First Lady described her reception as courteous and praised the marchers, highlighting how comfortable she felt despite critics of the marchers who described them as communists and criminals.